 about this line of argument.

 As shown in the example above these guides only attempt to set-up or outline a line of argument or debate.

-They do not purport to offer enough detail to resolve the line of argument.
-So, at the end of each guide readers
+They do not purport to offer enough detail to resolve the line of argument for all readers.
+So, at the end of each

-will be directed to those bibliographic references most relevant to the line of argument so that they can study
+guide readers will be directed to those bibliographic references most relevant to the line of argument so that they

 Lines of Argument Guides